EdDuarte/similarity-search-java/README.md

 [![Build Status](https://travis-ci.org/edduarte/similarity-search-java.svg?branch=master)](https://travis-ci.org/edduarte/similarity-search-java)

-This library contains nearest-neighbor-search algorithms (as specified in "Mining of Massive Datasets", Cambridge University Press, Rajaraman, A., & Ullman, J. D.) implemented in Java, which can be used to determine the similarity between text Strings or sets of numbers (any Collection that contains inheritors of java.lang.Number).
-All algorithms return a similarity coefficient, a value between 0 and 1 where 1 means the two strings / sets are exactly equal and where 0 means they are disjoint.
+This library contains easy-to-use and high-performant nearest-neighbor-search algorithms (as specified in "Mining of Massive Datasets", Cambridge University Press, Rajaraman, A., & Ullman, J. D.) implemented in Java, which can be used to determine the similarity between text Strings or sets of numbers (any Collection that contains inheritors of java.lang.Number).

 To achieve a higher performance, all these algorithms are implemented so that multiple operations (counters, hashing, etc...) are executed in parallel (using